After bitter battles, Senate eyes less toxic court fight

 Still, the challenges of a 50-50 Senate will hang over Democrats who control the process for the first time in more than a decade.
 With such a narrow balance, Republicans could slow the process by throwing up procedural roadblocks.
 And Democrats who have said they want a speedy confirmation process could turn off moderates in both parties if they try to move too fast.

 For now, some Republicans and conservative groups are promising a vigorous political debate but with restraint, mindful that Democrats suffered politically after Justice Brett Kavanaugh’s contentious confirmation fight in 2018.
-Senate Democrats went on to lose seats in the midterm elections after focusing on allegations that Kavanaugh sexually assaulted an acquaintance when he was a teenager — a charge he vigorously denied — and Republicans are not interested in staging a similar showdown.
+Senate Democrats went on to lose seats in the midterm elections after focusing on allegations that Kavanaugh sexually assaulted an acquaintance when he was a teenager — a charge he vigorously denied —and Republicans are not interested in staging a similar showdown.

 “Republicans need to fight hard, but fairly,” Davis said.